NewsUKArchive/fructose/CONTRIBUTING.md

 chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
 ```

-Fructose uses an auto publishing feature that uses the commit convention to work out the bump version.
+Fructose uses an auto publishing feature that uses this commit convention to work out the bump version.

 [detox]:  https://github.com/wix/detox/blob/master/docs/Introduction.GettingStarted.md